namanvats/CIQ-API/README.md

 ```
 The project will be available at **127.0.0.1:8000**.

+**Note** : Secret Key is pushed intentionally and DEBUG mode is True as it was a task, also it is advised to use virtual environment for running the project and virtualenv should be intialized in folder level one above the folder containing manage.py file

 ## Structure
 RESTful API, endpoints (URLs), API has GET, POST, PUT, PATCH, DELETE features present at the mentioned endpoints.
 It also has filtering features.